-AUGUST 2017 -- For the past 2 months, Yewande has lead Boko Haram refugee mothers in her "Art of Change" social entrepreneurship class online.
-Graduates will receive funding to launch Alheri Feminine Hygiene Products.
-They will also be future residents of Alheri Village - a resettlement community developed by Austin that will house 200 refugees and provide rehabilitation services including healthcare and job training services in Abuja, Nigeria.
+NOVEMBER 2017 -- For the past 3 months, Boko Haram refugee mothers have participated in Yewande's "Art of Change" social entrepreneurship class online.
+Graduates were awarded funding to launch Alheri Feminine Hygiene Products.
+They will also be future residents of Alheri Village - a resettlement community conceptualized by Austin that will provide 200 refugees with housing and rehabilitation services including medical care, psycho-social support, tutoring and job training in Abuja, Nigeria.

 Inspecting "Freedom" Reusable Sanitary Napkin Prototypes (Abuja, Nigeria)